rogrun/openhab-addons/bundles/org.openhab.binding.telenot/README.md

 _Provide a full usage example based on textual configuration files (*.things, *.items, *.sitemap)._

+The `ipbridge` thing expose the following action to the automation engine:

+*setDateTime* - Send the date and time Telenot device.
+Accepts no parameters.
 ## Any custom content here!

 _Feel free to add additional sections for whatever you think should also be mentioned about your binding!_